 4. Partner with Influencers

-Apart from offering a great product in your niche market, what helps gain the trust of the potential customers is the user experience.
+Apart from offering a great product in your niche market, what helps gain the trust of potential customers is the user experience.

 A true example is a ride-sharing application called “Sidecar.”
 The company joined hands with famous bloggers to create awareness of its service by creating a fun and relaxing environment within the cars for its potential customers.
 It was a successful campaign that made “Sidecar” a leader in providing a unique experience in the ride-sharing niche.